darluc/talka/docs/development-plan.md

 Tasks:

-- Add macOS settings window.
+- Add compact macOS settings window.
+- Combine service state, Accessibility state, PIN, and countdown in the top status area.
-- Configure Ollama URL and model.
+- Configure AI endpoint, AI model, and AI timeout.
-- Configure ASR provider mode, runtime path, host, and model paths.
+- Configure user-facing ASR mode as `Embedded` or `External`.
+- Enable ASR host and port editing only in `External` mode.
-- Show ASR runtime health.
+- Show AI API and ASR API health inline.
-- Show paired devices.
-- Allow forgetting a paired device.
-- Add log export.
+- Show connected devices at the bottom with name and connection time.
+- Move diagnostics into a separate window focused on failure evidence, runtime evidence, and recovery.
+- Keep low-frequency actions such as Diagnostics in the footer.

 Acceptance:

 - User can change Ollama endpoint without editing files.
 - User can see whether ASR runtime is healthy.
-- User can remove paired devices.
+- User can see connected devices and connection times.
+- Settings do not expose advanced or low-value controls in the main compact view.
-- Diagnostics are useful without exposing private audio by default.
+- Diagnostics are useful without duplicating the settings page or exposing private audio by default.
+- Tray menu contains only Settings and Quit.
+- Tray green dot only lights when service, AI, ASR, and native Accessibility permission are all healthy.

 ## Milestone 10: Packaging